ta-matsuura/openwhisk-workshops/bootcamp/README.md

 # Prepare your engines!

 A few important notes before you start:
-* When working through the lab you may see slightly different responses being returned from your CLI than those printed as part of these instructions.<br/>You do not need to worry about this.
+* When working through the lab you may see slightly different responses being returned from your CLI or shell than those printed as part of these instructions.<br/>You do not need to worry about this.
 The reason is that you may use a different namespace than the one we used when generating this document; the differences will be minor and only result in some name-prefixing.
-* Important remark for *Linux* users: You may need to install a few additional tools like `cURL` (e.g. for *Ubuntu* you can install this via `sudo apt-get update && sudo apt-get install curl`)
+* You may need to install a few additional tools like `cURL`, the `Node.js` runtime, and the `Node Package Manager`.
+See https://curl.haxx.se/download.html and https://nodejs.org/en/.
+We recommend you install the LTS version of `Node.js`.
-* Important remark for *Windows* users: You may need to install a few additional tools like `cURL` (https://curl.haxx.se/download.html).

 In order to use OpenWhisk proceed as follows:
 1. Open a browser window